trevor-webster/2024Fall-MOCS/docs/M1-Dynamics/W3-discrete.md

 I(t+1) = \beta S(t)I(t) - \alpha I(t)
 ```

-This is perhaps the most popular way to write the change in infection in the SIR model.
-But in the discrete world, it has two issues.
+In the discrete realm, this version has two issues.
 First, what if we assume a relatively high ${tex`\beta`}?
 What is a relatively high parameter anyway?
 Say that, naively, we assume that each infected individiual is infecting 5\% of its contact.
 That each individual stays infectious on average 3 days (${tex`\alpha=0.33`}).
 And that the population starts with 1 infected individuals, in a population of 10,000.
 We get the following:

 ```js
 Inputs.table(naive_approach(), {header: ["suceptible", "infected"], maxWidth: 400})
 ```

 This is nonsense.
 What is happening?
-Recall that the above version the parameters represent _transmission rate_.
 The issue is that in a [fully-connected]() world, infecting 5\% of 10,000 leads to a lot of transmission.
 Using the number of transmission by contact rate you can end up with more transmission than there are susceptible individuals.
-But you can only get infected once!
+But you can't get infected more than once!
 One way around this problem is to have a very small transmission probability, say 5 in a million (or ${5/1_000_000}).
 This approach is hinting at the second issue; that of simultaneous events.
 By assuming a very small ${tex`\beta`}, we are assuming that there is very little chance than two infection event happen at the same time.

 What we can do instead is to change the units of our model, going from counting contacts to counting people switching from susceptible to infected.
 How?
 In plain english, we want the probability of _not having a transmission_.
-In the second clip, we saw that ${tex`(1-\beta)^{I(t)}`} is the probability of susceptibel people of not being infected (aka, say 5\% transmission probability, with 4 infected individuals, you get (${(Math.pow(1-0.05, 5)*100).toFixed(2)}\% of chance of not being infected).
+In this week's second clip, we saw that ${tex`(1-\beta)^{I(t)}`} is the probability of susceptible people of not being infected (aka, say 5\% transmission probability, with 4 infected individuals, you get (${(Math.pow(1-0.05, 5)*100).toFixed(2)}\% of chance of not being infected).
 Then, ${tex`1 - \text{(prob not infected)}`} is the probability of not having a transmission event, which is normalized between 0 and 1.
 Hence, we write

 ```tex
 \begin{equation*}